Japanese Eggplant (Nasu) Dengaku (茄子田楽)

 Miso goes well with all kinds of meats, fish and vegetables, eggplant is no exception.

-Lastly, I made a movie of me putting this Nasu Dengaku together which you can watch on youtube.
+Lastly, I made a movie of me putting this Nasu Dengaku together which you can watch below.

 You’ll notice the shape of the eggplant in the video is circular.